- Research Compliance

 To determine which IRB applies to your research project and to access application forms, please see the IRB website.

 Receiving, sending, using or storing human tissue at UF requires it to be safely done in compliance with regulatory requirements.
-IRB approval is required for obtaining and using tissue, and an agreement is needed if the tissue is being received or sent off campus.
+IRB approval is required for obtaining and using tissue, and an agreement may be needed if the tissue is being received or sent off campus.

 Review the following resources for additional information: